 Buying Near Lifestyle Infrastructure: The Brisbane Infrastructure Plan

-Relevant infrastructure improvements are often connected with strong demand in Real Estate.
-That’s why property developers and investors alike look for locations with infrastructure developments in the pipeline for future capital growth.
+Infrastructure improvements are often connected with strong demand in Real Estate.
+That’s why property developers and investors alike look for locations with a strong infrastructure pipeline for future capital growth.

-In this post, we are going to offer a sneak peek at how significant infrastructure developments in Brisbane are translating into great opportunities for property investment, and present some of the main projects underway.
-With specific attention to the New Everton Plaza development in Everton Park.
+In this post, we are going to offer a sneak peek at some of the main projects underway in Brisbane.

 A World-class resort development that will deliver over 1,000 new hotel rooms across five hotels, a residential precinct with 2,000 apartments, a 100m sky deck signature with over 50 restaurants and bars, topped with a walking bridge that will connect with Southbank.